rabwill/short-trey-instructions/instructions.md

 !IMAGE[launch-error.png](instructions315038/launch-error.png)

 You can just select **Cancel** to ignore it.
-Then open the Copilot chat by opening `https://m365.cloud.microsoft/chat/?auth=2` in a new browser session.
+Then open the Copilot chat by opening `https://m365.cloud.microsoft/chat/?auth=2` in the browser session.
 Then use the left flyout 1️⃣ to show your previous chats and declarative agents, then select the **Trey Genie Local** agent 2️⃣.

 !IMAGE[flyout.png](instructions315038/flyout.png)